Easy Foods to add to your Diet for Strength Training

 Read more in our TREK guide to Micronutrients.

 There we have it!
 Delicious, healthy, vegan foods to add to your strength training diet plan.
 The key is to give your body the nutrients it needs to cope with the increase in intensity on the muscles.
 You can replenish these nutrients through eating foods high in micro and macronutrients before or after a workout.
-Checkout our whole range of TREK protein bars for some foodie inspiration.
+Checkout our whole range of TREK protein bars for some foodie inspiration or buy a TREK bar here.

 For more informative TREK blogs on nutrition read our helpful guides to High Protein Snacks and The Best Post Workout Recovery Foods.